Avoid These Pruning Pitfalls for better tree health

 FAQs

-Do I need to prune my trees on my own or do I require the help of the help of a professional?
+Do I have the ability to trim my trees myself or do I require the help of a professional?

 Can pruning damage my trees?